 Now for the fun part…

 2008 was the year when I decided to work from home, fulltime.
-Prior to that, I’ve already worked in the BPO industry for almost a decade – left the industry at the peak of my career as a manager handling multiple accounts.
+Prior to that, I’ve already worked in the BPO industry for almost a decade – left the industry at the peak of my career as an operations manager handling multiple accounts.
 For this reason, my friends and family felt the transition was a pretty drastic decision.
 To me though it was not.
 Fact is, I have been longing to work online ever since I experienced my first internet connection during dial-up days.
 While I’ve seen movies where software programmers telecommute, I knew it would take longer before the same setup would become a reality here in the Philippines.

 Fast forward today, working online has taught me a lot of things.
 A LOT.
 Transitioning from being a corporate slave to The Digital Commuter has made me realize that a change in mindset was quite necessary, if I want to thrive in the freelancing world.
 It didn’t take long though before it dawned on me that retaining an employee mindset was not the way to treat this whole new setup.

 And traveling has helped me.
 A LOT.